geekodour/o/content/docs/tools/primary_toolchest.md

 -   I once tried doing react+vite+storybook with all the right config and other stuff, later I felt that I don't want to be worrying about a static site so much.
 So static sites or semi-static sites are basically an org-mode export or a next.js site for me now.
 -   I think I learned react about 3 times and everytime, the documentation gets overhauled(good thing).
 But the last time I learned react, I [took notes](https://mogoz.geekodour.org/search/?query=react).
 -   Don't ask me about framework preferences.
 I don't think I agree with myself here.
+-   I played around w using [verb](https://github.com/federicotdn/verb) for documenting api calls.
+I like it.
+It's not suitable for all usecases but for some its gold.

 </div>